trekhleb/state-of-the-art-shitcode/README.md

 ### 💩 Long-read functions are better than short ones.

 Don't divide a program logic into readable pieces.
-What if your IDE's search brakes and you will not be able to find the necessary file or function?
+What if your IDE's search breaks and you will not be able to find the necessary file or function?

 - 10000 lines of code in one file is OK.
 - 1000 lines of a function body is OK.